Vinay Kumar (politician)

-Shri Vinay Kumar is an Indian politician, social worker, incumbent Member of Legislative Assembly for Sri Renukaji Assembly constituency and ongoing deputy speaker of the Himachal Pradesh Legislative Assembly and Former Chief Parliamentary Secretary of the Government of Himachal Pradesh.
-He is also serving as Working president of Himachal Pradesh Congress Committee.
+Shri Vinay Kumar is an Indian politician, social worker, incumbent Member of Legislative Assembly for Sri Renukaji Assembly constituency and former deputy speaker of the Himachal Pradesh Legislative Assembly.
+He is a former Chief Parliamentary Secretary of the Government of Himachal Pradesh.
+He is also the president of Himachal Pradesh Congress Committee.

 Early life

-Vinay Kumar was born in a agriculturist Koli family in Vill.Maina Bagh,Shri Renuka Ji District Sirmour Himachal Pradesh to the home of Prem Singh and Vidya Devi.
+Vinay Kumar was born in a agriculturist Koli family in Vill.
+Maina Bagh, Shri Renuka Ji, District Sirmour, Himachal Pradesh.
+His parents are Prem Singh and Vidya Devi.